-There are 3 different types of insurance adjusters.
+There are 3 different types of insurance adjusters for insurance claims.
 Do you know which one is working for you?

 Type 1 – Public Adjusters

 Public Adjusters do not work for the insurance company.
 Individual policyholders hire public adjusters to assist in the preparation, presentation, and settlement of their claim.
 A Public Adjuster’s compensation is based on a percentage of the settlement that is finalized with the insurance company.
 To protect policyholders, the State of California Department of Insurance requires that public adjusters are licensed, bonded, and tested.
 Public Adjusters are the only adjusters who represent the policyholder’s interests.